Scalaron dark matter dynamics: effects of Higgs non-minimal coupling to gravity: Scalaron dynamics : effects of Higgs interactions

 \section{Scalaron dynamics : effects of Higgs interactions}

-With the general setup explained earlier, we are all set to discuss two scenarios : in one of which the scalaron dynamics is governed by the Higgs quartic self interaction ($\lambda$) and in the other one, the non-minimal coupling to gravity ($\xi$) decides the dynamics along with an independent initial condition for the scalaron field.
+With the general setup explained earlier, we now proceed to discuss two scenarios: one with a non-zero scalaron–Higgs interaction and the other with a vanishing scalaron–Higgs interaction.
 We solve Eq.\ref{eq:shatnov} and Eq.\ref{eq:cem} to demonstrate different dynamics at play, leading the scalaron to be a viable DM candidate.
 Consequently, the scalaron mass required to saturate the observed dark matter relic density differs widely, depending on the underlying dynamics.